 Memories and Vestment Photos from Summer Travels

-As fall settles in, it is still fun to think back on summer travels with fond memories.
+As fall settles in, it is still fun to think of the vestment photos back on summer travels with fond memories.
 It is always fun to get away, and on occasion, have a great time with the unexpected pleasures that sometimes happen while traveling.
 There was a little side trip to Montana this summer, and while visiting, the opportunity came along for a little Ecclesiastical Sewing and Ecclesiastical Embroidery adventure at the Ursuline Center in Great Falls, Montana.
-The original posts were here: More Surprises on Summer Travel and here: Summer Travel and Unexpected Surprises
+The original posts were here: More Surprises on Summer Travel and here: Summer Travel and Unexpected Surprises.

-“When we came down from the art tower studio, there was one Sister working in the archive.
+“When we came down from the art tower studio, one Sister was working in the archive.
 Our guide asked the Sister if she knew of any Ecclesiastical Embroidery pieces.
-Her response, “Go down stairs and phone Father.
+Her response was, “Go downstairs and phone Father.
 He would be the person who would know.”
 Down we went to the office and a phone call was made.
 Father told us to come upstairs to the chapel and we could meet him there in a few moments.
 So, off we went on the next part of the adventure…..”

 Then Father thought again for a moment, and after a pause said, “There might be one thing of interest to you.”
 He then walked into one of the side rooms and returned a few moments later with this: